DanielTockan/Crypto-Tracker/README.md

 ### Day 1:

-The short time-frame meant that strict planning was necessary to get an MVP built in time for my Demo.
+The short time frame meant that strict planning was necessary to get an MVP built in time for my Demo.

 Planning (in order):

 - Research API's (see above)
 - Define and plan MVP
 - Define stretch goals
-- Determine how I would fetch the relevent data to build an MVP
+- Determine how I would fetch the relevant data to build an MVP
 - Build out MVP components
 - Style MVP components
 - Debugging and implementation of stretch goals